soupi/learn-haskell-blog-generator/src/03-html/03-edsls.md

 # Embedded Domain Specific Languages

-Right out of the bat we run into a common pattern in Haskell: creating Embedded Domain Specific Languages (EDSLs for short).
+Right off the bat we run into a common pattern in Haskell: creating Embedded Domain Specific Languages (EDSLs for short).

 Domain specific languages (DSLs) are specialized programming languages that are